How to Track Multiple Education Software Licenses

 One of the most utilized educational assets colleges can provide to their students is software access.
 Depending on the department, learning how to use industry-related software programs can help students gain the skills necessary to succeed in the job market after graduating.

-However, trying to manage hundreds of software licenses and student access can be an ordeal.
-If you don’t have a reliable way of maintaining these access points, you risk violating software license agreements, which can revoke your right to use the software at all.
+However, managing hundreds of software licenses and student access can be an ordeal.
+If you don’t have a reliable way of maintaining these access points, you risk violating software license agreements, which can revoke your right to use the software.

 How Can Colleges Provide Software Access to Hundreds of Students?

-Most colleges will use what’s called an enterprise license for their software programs.
-This type of license allows for unlimited product access and circumvents the need to individually register each license.
+Today, most colleges will use what’s called an enterprise license for their software programs.
+This type of license allows for unlimited product access and circumvents the need to register each license individually.

-Tracking license keys, whether there’s multiple keys, what machines they’re on, the status of those machines, etc, differ a lot from each program.
+Tracking license keys, whether there are multiple keys, what machines they’re on, the status of those machines, etc., differs a lot from each program.

 There are several metrics used to measure how software access is attributed.
-They can use metrics like the number of users, size of the organization, amount of revenue, and many more.
+Software licenses can use metrics like the number of users, an organization's size, revenue, and many more.
 Some software programs are designed specifically for campus use.

 Tracking Multiple Software Programs and Licenses

-Most of the enterprise software solutions that would apply to your school have agreements in place for large scale access.
-Instead of trying to reinvent the wheel, find ways to incorporate tracking into your administrative process.
+Most of the enterprise software solutions that would apply to your school have agreements for large-scale access.
+Instead of reinventing the wheel, find ways to incorporate tracking into your administrative process.